 Biomedical and Behavioral Methodology Core

 The BBMC mission is to support and enhance study design, data capture, and analytics for Pediatrics research.
 The Core offers a variety of support services for projects at any stage of development, to include: database design and management, study design and management, manuscript/proposal/presentation development and review, and biostatistics consultation and support.
-To request any of these services, please visit the BBMC homepage,
+To request any of these services, please visit the BBMC homepage, BBMC

 In addition to these support services, the BBMC actively pursues in its own interdisciplinary research programs involving new method developments and applied research on Adverse Childhood Experiences (ACES).
 BBMC also provides general and advanced research training opportunities for researchers at all levels of experience.
 For more information about these research programs, collaborative opportunities, or training please contact our BBMC Director, David Bard, Ph.D., by email at david-bard@ouhsc.edu